 New Introductions Could Spoil The Party

-Adblocker Plus and AdTrap are not the only ones threatening online publishers; many Anti-Virus softwares are also integrating ad-blocking feature to provide a comprehensive protection tool to Internet users.
+Adblocker Plus and AdTrap are not the only ones threatening online publishers; many Anti-Virus softwares are also integrating an ad-blocking feature to provide a comprehensive protection tool to Internet users.

 Besides, the ad blocking market has started getting eyeballs of many companies due to the involvement of financial and strategic benefits.
 The emergence of new ad networks, focused on Desktop and Mobile Users, is allowing ad-blocking tool development companies to pocket more dollars.
 Ad networks are ‘bound’ to shake hands, with these companies, resulting in Win-Win situation for both.